ibm-ecosystem-engineering/envizi-workshop-2024/126-data-flow-automation-lab/readme.md

 ### 1.2 Download the prepopulated template file

-1. Keep you input file in UDC format ready
+1. Keep your input file in UDC format ready

 You can take the sample file `POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) or from the shared Box folder